Julia (Greenleaf) Pitney

 Julia Pitney represents businesses, employers, and individuals in a wide range of complex litigated matters including construction, commercial contracts, real estate, creditors’ rights, employment, and white-collar criminal defense.
 Julia regularly appears before state and federal courts and administrative agencies.
 Julia also has substantial experience representing lenders and servicers in all phases of litigation and workouts.
 Julia devotes herself to developing expertise in her clients’ industries and developing a pragmatic and cost-effective strategy that focuses on achieving results in line with their legal and business objectives.

 Julia has been recognized in business litigation, employment litigation, bankruptcy, and creditor-debtor rights by New England Super Lawyers.
-She was also recognized by Best Lawyers in America for commercial litigation and litigation banking and finance.
-She has published numerous works and recently authored the “Obtaining Pretrial Security in Civil Cases” section in “A Practical Guide to Superior Court Practice in Maine (Hon.
-Thomas E. Humphrey and William D. Robitzek, eds., 2020).
+She was also recognized by Best Lawyers in America for Commercial Litigation, Litigation Banking and Finance, and Litigation Labor and Employment.
+She has published numerous works and recently authored the “Obtaining Pretrial Security in Civil Cases” section in “A Practical Guide to Superior Court Practice in Maine (2nd edition, 2022).

 A native Mainer, Julia enjoys spending time with her family – especially cycling, skiing, and traveling.
 Having lived in France for several years, Julia is proficient in French and enjoys speaking it.